IV/ Reconfiguration of the Field of Knowledge

 1/ The Three Types of Pleasure: Physiological, Aesthetic and Axiological

-We have already discussed the fundamental phenomenon of value being forgotten, primarily due to its assimilation with other concepts, like 'the good' or 'the end'.
+We have already discussed the fundamental phenomenon of value being forgotten, primarily due to its assimilation with other concepts, such as 'the good' or 'the end'.

-This oblivion inevitably leads to another: the forgetting of the subjective feeling aroused by a thing’s value—specifically, the pleasure derived from recognising the value of something, or axiological pleasure.
+This oblivion inevitably gives rise to another: the forgetting of the subjective feeling aroused by a thing's value—specifically, the pleasure derived from recognising the value of something, or axiological pleasure.

 The existence and nature of this feeling seem self-evident: when I believe something, like nature, holds great value and is worthy of love, any engagement with it (such as a walk in nature) brings me immense pleasure.

-Studying this 'axiological pleasure' becomes a crucial aspect of axiology.
-It must be compared with two other types of pleasure: aesthetic pleasure, which arises from a thing’s beauty, and physiological pleasure, which is sensory (or what might be termed 'the agreeable').
-Whether other types of pleasure exist lies beyond our current focus.
+Studying this 'axiological pleasure' is a crucial aspect of axiology.
+It must be compared with two other types of pleasure: aesthetic pleasure, which arises from a thing's beauty, and physiological pleasure, which is sensory (or what might be termed 'the agreeable').
+Whether other types of pleasure exist lies beyond our current scope.

-We need to determine whether these three types of pleasure are indeed irreducible to each other or if one might be an empty concept that actually encompasses the other two, the only ones that remain consistent.
-To do this, we will examine the object of each type of pleasure and see whether these objects are indeed distinct.
+We need to determine whether these three types of pleasure are truly irreducible to one another, or whether one might be an empty concept that in fact subsumes the other two, which alone remain coherent.
+To this end, we will examine the object of each type of pleasure and consider whether these objects are genuinely distinct.

 Thus, we ask: does the concept of beauty truly have a coherent meaning that cannot be reduced to other concepts?

-Moreover, the concepts of beauty and value appear fundamentally different, as we can imagine individuals who, despite being deemed of little moral value due to wickedness or stupidity, nonetheless possess great physical beauty.
-Thus, a clear distinction can be made between a person’s beauty and their value.
+Moreover, the concepts of beauty and value appear fundamentally different, as we can readily imagine individuals who, despite being deemed of little moral value on account of wickedness or stupidity, nonetheless possess great physical beauty.
+A clear distinction can thus be drawn between a person's beauty and their value.

 However, this preliminary reflection should not be taken as definitive, and we must re-examine: does beauty truly have a meaning that is distinct from the concepts of value and the agreeable?